wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/automation/automation-dsc-compile.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Compiling configurations in Azure Automation DSC | Windows Azure" description="Overview of two ways to compile Desired State Configuration (DSC) configurations: In the Azure Management Portal, and with Windows PowerShell. " services="automation" documentationCenter="na" authors="coreyp-at-msft"
+   pageTitle="Compiling configurations in Azure Automation DSC | Azure" description="Overview of two ways to compile Desired State Configuration (DSC) configurations: In the Azure portal, and with Windows PowerShell. " services="automation" documentationCenter="na" authors="coreyp-at-msft"